Home

 Mellotrons used:

-Benny Andersson is credited with 'piano and Mellotron', which can be read as 'largely piano'; in fact, Another Town, Another Train is the only apparent 'Tron track (the occasional strings on the album appear to be real), with an upfront polyphonic flute melody.
+Benny Andersson is credited with 'piano and Mellotron', which can be read as 'largely piano'; in fact, the classic title track (both Swedish and English versions) and Another Town, Another Train are the only apparent examples.
+The occasional strings on the album appear to be real, but we get very background strings on the former (thanks, Mike) and an upfront polyphonic flute melody on the latter.
 It's interesting to note that not every track has an Agnetha/Frida vocal; several tracks have either Benny or Björn singing (sorry, don't know which), as they obviously hadn't yet worked out the band's other chief selling point, besides their songwriting.

 Abba's international breakthrough came, of course, with their 1974 Eurovision winner, the fabulous Waterloo.
-You may scoff; listen to it again, and hear how the vocal and piano melodies twist round each other in the bridge, and the inspired way the descending figure is halved before the last chorus.
+You may scoff; listen to it again and hear how the vocal and piano melodies twist round each other in the bridge and the inspired way the descending figure is halved before the last chorus.
 Much of the rest of Waterloo (original Swedish tracklisting here, again) is nearly as unconvincing as the bulk of their debut (King Kong Song, anyone?), although there are a few better tracks.
-On the Mellotron front, Andersson sticks string arrangements onto three tracks, with the mock-calypso Sitting In The Palmtree being the best 'Tron part, and Gonna Sing You My Lovesong the best actual song.
+On the Mellotron front, Andersson sticks string arrangements onto three tracks, the mock-calypso Sitting In The Palmtree being the best Mellotron part and Gonna Sing You My Lovesong the best actual song.

 Official site